anyproto/anytype-raycast/README.md

 For performance reasons, the extension only fetches a limited amount of items at a time.

 - Pagination is supported in lists to access additional items when scrolling down.
+However, the extension might refuse to paginate further if the available memory is exhausted.
 - For dropdowns in `Create Object` command the limitation remains.
-- The limit can be adjusted in the extension settings - default is 50 items.
+- The API limit can be adjusted in the extension settings - default is 50 items.